MP Estate Planning UK

 Evaluating Your Chosen Executors

-• Assess their organisational skills and ability to handle paperwork.
+• Assess their organisational skills and ability to handle paperwork, deadlines, and correspondence with the Probate Registry and HMRC.

 What Happens if an Executor Passes Away?